How To: Show Your Workspace During Proctored Exams

 How can you show your workspace?

-As seen in the above picture, an ideal distance would be 3 to 4 feet between you and your computer's webcam.
-This distance will help ensure that your webcam has a broader view of yourself and your workspace, allowing both to be easily visible during your exam session.
+As seen in the above picture, this distance will help ensure that your webcam has a broader view of yourself and your workspace.

 We recommend that your workspace and your computer be on the same flat surface for the best results.
-The distance between yourself and the computer will also ensure that you have enough space to keep your exam materials in front of you at all times.
-Do not place any of the items to the side or out of the view of the webcam at any time, as your professor will want to be able to see where they are throughout the test.
+The distance between yourself and the computer will also ensure that you have enough space to keep any allowed objects in the webcam's view at all times during the exam.

 Make sure to try out different setups ahead of time to ensure you are comfortable with your seating and the placement of your workspace.
 Abiding by your exam requirements does not mean you have to be uncomfortable!

-Even with a rigid webcam, your professor will still be able to see everything they need to know if you follow the above suggestions.
-Remember that before starting your exam, and throughout, you will be able to see your webcam feed so that you can keep track of how well your workspace is being displayed.
-More than likely, you may also have a Proctorio Practice Quiz in your course, and we encourage you to use it as an opportunity to test and fine-tune your setup.
+Remember that before starting your exam and throughout, you will be able to see your webcam feed, allowing you to keep track of how well your workspace is being displayed.
+You may also have a Practice Quiz in your course, and we encourage you to use it as an opportunity to test and fine-tune your setup.

 Table of Contents